ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 2-June for feature-1, all changes combined
+Updated on 31-July for feature-2, by David